ThunbergOlle/SteamTradeBot/README.md

  - Navbar: You may have noticed that there is a navbar at the top left of the window.
 This is used for settings, shutting down, configs etc. You can mess around here.

 ### Trashlimit :shit:
-Alright, no one wants to trade a 150€ knife for 400 cases.
+No one wants to trade a 150€ knife for 400 cases.
 To prevent that we need to have a filter that removes or changes the value of small items like cases etc. Therefore, there is a setting for the trash limit on the skins.
 By default, the trashlimit is set to 0,04.
-Every skin that is worth 0.04 or less will be worth 0.01 instead.
-There will be a setting to make it worth nothing.
-If you don't trade with small skins then consider making this value bigger.
-(We recommend 1€ for really big inventories)
+Every skin that is worth 0.04 or less will be worth 0.01 instead..
+If you don't trade with small skins then consider increasing this value.
+(I recommend 1€ for really big inventories)

 ### Edit & Change main.js :scroll:
-If you're not an experienced developer we don't recommend changing stuff in the code.
-Changing stuff can make the bot act weird and maybe do bad trades or crash etc. If you make some major changes feel free to submit a pull request!
+If you're not an experienced developer, then do not change the code of the files.
+Changing files may make the bot act weird and maybe do bad trades or crash etc. If you make some major changes feel free to submit a pull request!

 ### Contact :books:
-The owner of this project is OlleThunberg, if you want to join the project then please contact him.
+The owner of this project is Olle Thunberg, if you want to join the project then please contact him.
 Everyone can contribute, even if they are not part of the project.
 Just create an issue or a pull request and we will be sure to take a look at it.
 If you truly want to support the project then please share it.
 It doesn't cost you anything, but it will make us happy.
  - OlleThunberg: olle.thunberg03@gmail.com